sixcrm/SixCRMServerless/README.md

 To add remote fixtures execute `export AWS_PROFILE=six; serverless dynamodb executeAll --stage {stage}`

 To start the local Dynamo instance: `sls dynamodb start --stage local -P 8001`.
 To interact with the local DynamoDB instance, use the AWS Command Line Interface.
+Note that you will need to specify the `endpoint-url`, i.e. `aws dynamodb list-tables --endpoint-url http://localhost:8001`.

+If you get `Error: spawn java ENOENT`, you need to do `sls dynamodb install --stage {stage}`.

 Note:  To execute these features, you will need the JDK version 8.0+ installed as well as having necessarily installed the Serverless dynamo package using `sls dynamodb install` after the `npm install` steps.